honorforlee/Camera-HRV/README.md

 Lastly, to run the app, open the project in Xcode, select the device, and press run.

 To build so that the app can be distributed, press `⌘B` or select `Product -> Build`.

+Misc
+====
+For style, we try to adhere to the Airbnb Javascript Style guide, available [here](https://www.airbnb.com).
+Tools such as `clang-format` may be used to help format code, though I can't guarantee they'll fit in with the style guide.
+I've been using ESlint, along with `eslint-config-airbnb eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y babel-eslint` to lint the project (these should be installed with npm install I believe).
+It's not perfect at present, but new code should be checked moving forward.